High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Introduction

 In CO-rich belts, on the other hand, the origin of the gas remains an open question.
-These disks have CO masses comparable with the lower end observed in Herbig-Ae protoplanetary disks around stars that are several Myr to a few 10s of Myr old \citep{moor_exploration_2020}.
+These disks have CO masses comparable with the lower end observed in Herbig-Ae protoplanetary disks but around stars that are several Myr to a few 10s of Myr old \citep{moor_molecular_2017}.
 If the gas in these CO-rich disks is primordial, we would expect a large amount of H$_2$, the most abundant molecular species in primordial gas.
 In protoplanetary disks, the gas phase CO-to-H$_2$ ratio appears to decrease over time, producing $\frac{\text{CO}}{\text{H}_2}$ ratios between $10^{-4}$ and $10^{-6}$ (see Figure \ref{fig:col_den_ratios}, Table \ref{tab:co_h2_ratios} and \citet{bergin_determination_2018, zhang_rapid_2020}).
-This is because CO abundances start close to ISM-like, but overtime CO can be processed into other carbon-carriers (such as CO$_2$ and CH$_3$OH) and at the same time CO can be sequestered onto icy grains as they grow and settle to the mid-plane \citep{schwarz_unlocking_2018, bosman_co_2018, krijt_transport_2018, krijt_co_2020}.
-For comparison, in Solar System comets, $\frac{\text{CO}}{\text{H}_2}$ ratios as high as 0.73 have been observed as H$_2$ is mainly produced as a product of H$_2$O photodissociation \citep{bockelee-morvan_composition_2017, feldman_far_2002}.
-Thus, in exocometary belts, a $\frac{\text{CO}}{\text{H}_2}$ abundance ratio higher than 10$^{-4}$ is diagnostic of a secondary gas origin and this ratio can be used to calculate whether there is sufficient H$_2$ shielding to allow persistence of CO to the ages of these systems without replenishment or other shielding mechanisms.
+This is because CO abundances start close to ISM-like, but over time CO can be processed into other carbon-carriers (such as CO$_2$ and CH$_3$OH) and at the same time CO can be sequestered onto icy grains as they grow and settle to the mid-plane \citep{schwarz_unlocking_2018, bosman_co_2018, krijt_transport_2018, krijt_co_2020}.

+On the other hand, for second generation gas, we may look to Solar System comets for comparison.
+Here, $\frac{\text{CO}}{\text{H}_2}$ ratios as high as 0.73 have been observed as H$_2$ is mainly produced as a product of H$_2$O photodissociation \citep{bockelee-morvan_composition_2017, feldman_far_2002}.
+No molecules other than CO have thus far been observed in debris disks, thus it is unconfirmed whether exocometary ices should have compositions comparable to solar system cometary ice, but it is reasonable to expect a $\frac{\text{CO}}{\text{H}_2}$ abundance ratio higher than 10$^{-4}$ in secondary gas.